-Springfield’s black community reflect on difficult year ahead of Martin Luther King Jr. Day
+Springfield’s Black community reflect on difficult year ahead of Martin Luther King Jr. Day

 “The great bright spot of the pandemic was that it slowed us down as a society where we have to focus on things we normally wouldn’t focus on,” said Rev. Atu White, Pastor at Mt.
 Zion Baptist Church.

-All of the Black Lives matter protests inspired murals like one which can be seen here on the side of the Martin Luther King Jr. Community Center.
-The message is to dismantle systemic racism and end police violence against black people, something the black community will surely be thinking about come Monday.
+All of the Black Lives Matter protests inspired murals like one which can be seen on the side of the Martin Luther King Jr. Community Center.
+The message is to dismantle systemic racism and end police violence against Black people, something the Black community will surely be thinking about come Monday.

-“Its a day to reflect upon how far we’ve come and it’s a day in action to remind ourselves how far we have to go,” said Rev. Atu White.
-“That’s the beauty of Dr. King day every year.
+“It’s a day to reflect upon how far we’ve come and it’s a day in action to remind ourselves how far we have to go,” Rev. Atu White continued.
+“That’s the beauty of Dr. King Day, every year.
 There is more work to do.”

 Like Rev. White, Martin Luther King Jr. was a religious leader whose hope was for Americans to accept one another for who they are.